rediacc/docs/docs/rest-api/queue-management.md

 ## Get Team Queue Items

-Retrieves a list of all queue items for a team, optionally filtered by machine.
+Retrieves a list of queue items with advanced filtering options.
+Supports filtering by multiple teams, machines, bridges, status, priority, date ranges, and more.

 ### Endpoint